From GUILDHALL to ST.PAUL’s CATHEDRAL and on to BLACKFRIARS

 Church Entry (Lane)

-Site (transept) of the Dominican Priory (or Blackfriars), site of St.Anne’s Blackfriars chu4ch
+Site (transept) of the Dominican Priory (or Blackfriars), site of St.Anne’s Blackfriars church

 Playhouse Yard